sebsto/amplify-ios-getting-started/02_create_ios_app.md

 The preview data does not render at runtime, they are only intended for previews inside Xcode.

+You have successfully created an iOS app.
 You are ready to start building with Amplify! 🎉

 [Next](/03_initialize_amplify.md) : Initialize Amplify